 Street Tree Escrow

-As a requirement for approval of a plat or site plan and in accordance with Chapter 57 Attachment C of the Land Development Regulations, developers are required to pay a street tree escrow fee for the purpose of planting and maintaining trees on the public street right-of-way abutting the new development.
+As a requirement for approval of a plat or site plan and in accordance with the Unified Developmet Code, developers are required to pay a street tree escrow fee for the purpose of planting and maintaining trees on the public street right-of-way abutting the new development.
 The street tree escrow rate is $1.30 per linear foot of street frontage.
 In situations where there are existing street trees meeting City standards, the street frontage amount can be reduced by 45 feet for every existing acceptable tree.